kateuj/coffee_cram/README.md

 ### Wireframes

-I used Figma and Procreate to plan and design my wireframes and user journey.
-Figma has been really useful to use as a design board to hold all my inspiration and planning visually in one place.
-I initially designed the wireframe for my site on mobile first as planned, then proceeded to design desktop wireframes and plan out the user journey and navigation around the site.
+I used Figma and Balsamiq to plan and design my wireframes and user journey.
+I like using Figma in particular because it always you to brainstorm and keep all ideas and inspiration in one place as a singular visual to refer back to, which has been very useful throughout the project.
+I designed my site in mobile format initially before moving onto bigger screens, to ensure responsiveness was considered, especially since most users will predominantly use their phones to access this game.

 #### Mobile Design Wireframe